This is the general data transformation function provided by the pammtools package. The following main applications must be distinguished:

 cut

-Split points, used to partition the follow up into intervals.
+Split points, used to partition the follow-up into intervals.
 If unspecified, all unique event times will be used.
+For competing risks, when combine = TRUE split points are derived from all event types combined.

 max_time